sam8457/odin-recipies/README.md

-# odin-recipies
+# Odin Recipies

-This project will be following along with Odin's tutorial on HTML.
+This project follows along with Odin's tutorial on HTML.

-This will be used to make a simple website with multiple pages representing different recipies, with one recepie per page.
+This will be used to practice making a simple website with links to multiple pages.